-- :type= name Set the pixel data type (like -d) for this output image (e.g., :uint8, uint16, half, float, etc.). - :bits = int Set the bits per pixel (if nonstandard for the datatype) for this output image. - :dither= int Turn dither on or off for this output. (default: 0) - : autocc = int Enable or disable --autocc for this output image (the default is to use the global setting). - : unpremult = int If autocc is used for this image, should any color transformation be done on unassociated colors (unpremultiplied by alpha).
-The default is 0. - :autocrop= int Enable or disable autocrop for this output image. - :autotrim= int Enable or disable -- autotrim for this output image. - : separate= int, contig= int Set separate or contiguous planar configuration for this output. - : fileformatname= string Specify the desired output file format, overriding any guess based on file name extension. - :scanline= int If nonzero, force scanline output. - :tile= int x int Force tiling with given size. - :all= n Output all images currently on the stack using a pattern.
+- :type= name Set the pixel data type (like -d) for this output image (e.g., :uint8, uint16, half, float, etc.). - :bits= int Set the bits per pixel (if nonstandard for the datatype) for this output image. - : dither= int Turn dither on or off for this output.
+When writing floating point data to an 8 bit or less data type in the file, dither can reduce banding artifacts. (default: 0) - : autocc = int Enable or disable --autocc for this output image (the default is to use the global setting). - : unpremult = int If autocc is used for this image, should any color transformation be done on unassociated colors (unpremultiplied by alpha).
+The default is 0. - :autocrop= int Enable or disable autocrop for this output image.

+:autotrim= int Enable or disable -- autotrim for this output image.

+: separate = int, contig = int Set separate or contiguous planar configuration for this output.

+: fileformatname= string Specify the desired output file format, overriding any guess based on file name extension.

+:scanline=int If nonzero, force scanline output.

+:tile= int x int Force tiling with given size.

+:all= n Output all images currently on the stack using a pattern.
 See further explanation below.

-The all=n option causes all images on the image stack to be output, with the filename argument used as a pattern assumed to contain a %d, which will be substituted with the index of the image (beginning with n).
+The all=n option causes all images on the image stack to be output, with the filename argument used as a pattern assumed to contain a d, which will be substituted with the index of the image (beginning with n).
 For example, to take a multi-image TIFF and extract all the subimages and save them as separate files:

+'''

 oiiotool multi.tif -sisplit -o:all=1 sub%04d.tif

+'''